Chicago-Linguistic-Society/cls/conference.md

 If you are attending the Saturday night banquet, you should add $20 USD to your total.
 Registration fees are due in **cash or check at the door.**

 NOTE: We are no longer accepting payment by PayPal.
 We sincerely apologize for the confusion!
+If you happen to already have paid, no worries - you're all set!

 NOTE: All attendees, whether presenting research or not, are required to fill out the registration form.
 Also note that this year's conference will be **in-person only**, so please do not fill out the form if you will not be able to come to Chicago in April.

-# Local Information

-To come!